open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-ubuntu-guest.md

    > **Note:** If operating behind a corporate firewall, setup proxy settings as required.

-3. Install IOTG kernel and configure Ubuntu Guest OS
+3. Install IOTG kernel and configure the Ubuntu guest OS.

    Copy the following files and directories from the `/home/$USER` directory of the host OS to the `/home/$USER/` directory of the guest OS:

    - lts2024-iotg-kernel-rel.tar.gz
-   - packages directory.
+   - the `packages` directory
-   - sriov_install directory.
+   - the `sriov_install` directory

    Boot into the Ubuntu guest image: